 SOA 499.
 Tutorial.
-1 to 12 hours.
+1-12 Hours.

 Intended to supplement, not supplant, regular course offerings.
 Students interested in a tutorial must secure the consent of the faculty member concerned before registration and submit any required documentation to him or her.
-May be repeated to a maximum of 12 hours.
+Course Information: May be repeated to a maximum of 12 hours.

 SOA 501.
 Feminist Theories II.
-4 hours.
+4 Hours.

 This seminar offers close readings of major theories and accompanying methodology such as socialist, postmodernist, queer and postcolonial feminism.
 Our analysis will draw on political studies, communications, history, anthropology, sociology and literary criticism.
 Topics can include sexuality, race/ethnicity, labor and subjectivity.
-Same as PSC 533 and WGS 501.
+Course Information: Same as PSC 533 and WGS 501.
 Prerequisite: WGS 411, or SOA 408, or PSC 433, or PHI 411.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 SOA 563.
 Sociology of Death, Dying, and Bereavement.
-4 hours.
+4 Hours.

 Consideration of social structures, attitudes, beliefs, and values about death, dying, and bereavement in contemporary American society as well as in other societies and other time periods.
 Medical, legal, religious, and psychological issues of death, dying, and bereavement also considered.
 Not recommended for persons recently bereaved.
-Same as HMS 563.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: Same as HMS 563.